 Your roof’s material also plays a role in suitability for solar panels.
 Some types of roofing are perfect for mounting solar panels, whilst others pose the risk of damage to your solar panels.
 The best roofing materials that support solar panels are composite or asphalt shingles, seam metal, or concrete tiles.
 On the other hand, wooden roofs and slate tile roofs may not be suitable for solar panels.
 Wooden roofs can become a fire hazard, and slate tiles are too fragile to withstand solar panels and racking, and risk damage to the roof’s waterproof seal.

 You must also be the owner of the building to install solar panels, otherwise, you’ll have to get permission from the building owner if you’re on a lease.

 To maximize the efficiency of a solar panel installation, solar panels must be installed in the direction that receives the most sunlight.
 Make sure that your roof isn’t overshadowed by other structures or trees that could reduce the potential output of your solar panels.
 ‘To be sure that your roof has plentiful access to sunlight, consult your solar installation company of choice.
 They should be able to advise you on whether or not your building receives enough sunlight to meet your solar energy needs.

-If you wish to reach out to a solar installation service that can advise you on your building’s suitability for solar, consult Infinity Energy Construction.
-Click the link below to contact us today and find out how Infinity Energy Construction can help your business make the switch to solar energy.
+If you wish to reach out to a solar installation service that can advise you on your building’s suitability for solar, consult IE Construction.
+Click the link below to contact us today and find out how IE Construction can help your business make the switch to solar energy.